PennLINC/aslprep/docs/workflows.rst

 ----------

 .. warning::
-    As of 0.3.0, ASLPrep has disabled multi-PLD support.
+    As of 0.3.0, ASLPrep has disabled multi-PLD support for PASL data.
-    We plan to properly support multi-PLD data in the near future.
+    We plan to properly support multi-PLD PASL data in the near future.

 Additional Denoising Options